Preparing Your Child

 - Use short, simple terms they know.

 - Reassure them that if something hurts, there are ways to help the pain, including medicine, relaxation, listening to music and playing games.
-Watch our Parents, Speak Up About Pain video to learn more.
+Watch our Parents, Speak Up About Pain video below to learn more.

 - Use one of their stuffed animals to show what will happen and encourage them to ask questions and talk about their fears.

 - Explain that they will have special medicine to help them fall asleep for the surgery, and that they will wake up when the surgery or procedure is over.

 - Reassure them that you will be able to be with them after they wake up.
 If your child seems uneasy with talk about the hospital or their surgery/procedure, stop and try again later.

 - Reassure them that having to go to the hospital does not mean they have done something wrong.

 Helping Children of Different Ages